spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/3-deploy-k8s-cluster.md

 ### Basic information

-In the basic information section, you insert the general information about the cluster, such as the Cluster name, Description, Tags, the Cloud account.
+In the **basic information** section, insert the general information about the cluster, such as the Cluster name, Description, Tags, the Cloud account.

 ![palette clusters basic information](deploy-k8s-cluster/aws/clusters_basic_info.png)